19 Different Types of Hand Planes & Their Uses (with Pictures)

 1. Bench Plane

-Bench planes are the workhorse of hand planes, but unlike most of the other planes on this list, it is not a single tool but is more of a category where several hand planes get lumped.
+Bench planes are the workhorse of hand planes.
+But unlike most of the other planes on this list, it is not a single tool, but more of a category in which several hand planes get lumped.
 This misnaming causes plenty of confusion, especially among new woodworkers who don’t understand that an experienced woodworker may call a fore plane, jointer plane, or smoother plane a bench plane.
-Many people also call a bench mounted electric plane, a bench plane.
+Many people also call a bench mounted electric plane a bench plane as well.

 2. Block Planes